ASFHyP3/asf-stac/README.md

 TODO: proofread docs since adding multiple database users

+TODO: document database URLs and the `/api.html` endpoint for the Swagger UI

 ### Upgrading the database

 The initial AWS deployment creates a Postgres database, installs the PostGIS extension, and then installs